IsaacLaughsALot/PokeMoan/README.md

 # PokeMoan
-PokeMoan is a Poke mod for pokemon replacing all sounds with moans
+PokeMoan is a Poke mod for pokemon replacing all sounds with moans.
+This project will be put on hold until further notice. thank you